ShaneSCalder/Privacy-Preserving-Blockchain-System/Contracts/ReadMeShareToken.md

 3. Mint Shares

-   - **Description**: Allows the owner to mint additional shares.
+   - Description: Allows the owner to mint additional shares.
 Increases the total supply of shares.

-4. Burn Shares**
+4. Burn Shares

    - Description: Allows the owner to burn (destroy) shares.
 Reduces the total supply of shares.

 5. Create Proposal

-   - **Description**: Enables the owner to create a new proposal with a description.
+   - Description: Enables the owner to create a new proposal with a description.

 6. Vote on Proposal